manojkrushna/Emotion-Based-Music-Player/README.md

 # Emotion-Based-Music-Player
 A ML based music player which plays songs according to user's mood.
+The model uses LBPH algorithm to recognize the facial emotions/expressions.